Primitives

 digital read

-Reads a digital value from a pin (HIGH or LOW).
+Reads the digital state from the specified register (HIGH or LOW).

 Parameters: